 Along with this lack of direction, conservative debate found itself mired by two streams of ideas.
-Firstly the importance of evangelical christians and Biblical literalists in the Republican heartland meant that political debate within US conservatism had to take creationism seriously – or at least not be too overtly critical of it.
-Secondly industry pressure to limit the impact of medical and environmental legislation meant that cherry-picked hyper-skepticism was applied to a wide range of scientific issues – most notably in recent times global warming & climate change.
-Together, this led to a form of conservatism in which evidence based reasoning was inherently suspect.
+Firstly the importance of evangelical Christians and Biblical literalists in the Republican heartland meant that political debate within US conservatism had to take creationism seriously – or at least not be too overtly critical of it.
+Secondly, industry pressure to limit the impact of medical and environmental legislation meant that cherry-picked hyper-scepticism was applied to a wide range of scientific issues – most notably in recent times global warming & climate change.
+Together, this led to a form of conservatism in which evidence-based reasoning was inherently suspect.

-Meanwhile the culture war turned into a series of political defeats, wedge issues like same-sex marriage have lost traction and demographic changes in terms of ethnicity and urban/rural divides are changing the electoral landscape.
-Lastly the substantial economic malaise that befell America and the world as a result of the Global Financial Crisis has created a atmosphere of distrust of capitalism.
+Meanwhile, the culture war turned into a series of political defeats, wedge issues like same-sex marriage have lost traction and demographic changes in terms of ethnicity and urban/rural divides are changing the electoral landscape.
+Lastly, the substantial economic malaise that befell America and the world as a result of the Global Financial Crisis has created an atmosphere of distrust of capitalism.

 So here I go – into the world of ‘Cuckservative: How Conservatives Betrayed America’.
 Reference to text from the book are given as locations within the first Kindle edition.

 First of all, I should note that I don’t know who John Red Eagle is.
 The list of authors lead with his name but there is no author biography in the book or on the Castalia House website.
 Which bits of the book are his and which Vox Day’s is not clear – although some parts (such as Chapter 7’s arguments against Ricardo & Comparative Advantage) mirror things Vox Day has written before.
 The only info in the book is that it is implied that he is Native American and in the Chapter 3 section on the ‘Warrior Gene’ we are told: